hogmoff/siyuan-plugin-ocr-api/README.md

 6. Click "Start Conversion"
 7. Once complete, click "Open Document" to view the result

+## Document Attributes

+The plugin automatically adds the following attributes to the created document:

+- `custom-ocr-source-file`: Original filename of the scanned file
+- `custom-ocr-date`: Date of conversion
+- `custom-ocr-pages`: Number of pages
+- `custom-ocr-images`: Number of images
+- `custom-ocr-model`: Model used for conversion

 ## API Providers

 ### Mistral OCR